developer-zebra/developer-zebra-site/src/zds/2-0/setup/index.md

 ### List all running services

-1. In the Settings panel, locate and tap the "Apps" button.<br> This brings up the ZDS toggle switch:
+1. In the Settings panel, locate and tap the "Apps" button.<br> This displays a list of all apps and services on the device:
  <img alt="image" style="height:350px" src="zds_files.png"/>
  _Zebra Data Services as they appear in Settings > Apps > on older (center) and newer devices_.<br> _Click image to enlarge; ESC to exit_.